lossp/handwrite-rpc/README.md

 Loading the xml file from the resource is the way initializing the Spring Context.
 Therefore it can scan the whole project and find the bean with @RpcService the service provider, which is the rpc server, start via Spring mvc

+#### IOC container

+As for the Spring framework.
+Take initializing the IoC container for example.
+Initializing the IoC container by creating a new `ClassPathXmlApplicationContext` object, whose argument is the path of configuration.xml.

+In the constructor of `ClassPathXmlApplicationContext`, two steps were completed.
+The first is the setting up of the configuration path, it is attached to the instance of `ClassPathXmlApplicationContext`.
+The last one step is the completed by the method `refresh()`.

+##### refresh()

+`refresh()` method is a thread-safe method. it is decorated by the synchronized.
+Checking the configuration comes first, as the code written in `prepareRefresh()`.
+Then comes the big one.
+The `obtainFreshBeanFactory()`.
+Generally speaking, what `obtainFreshBeanFactory` did is emptying the `Map`, used to hold up all the beans.
+And then replace the old bean factory by creating a new one.

 #### Bean